maxencebonamy/nextjs-template/README.md

 - **`uef`**: Defines a React useEffect hook.
 - **`page`**: Creates a new page component.
 - **`layout`**: Creates a layout component.

+## File templates

+This template includes several file templates to help you get started quickly.
+These templates are customizable and can be modified to suit your project's requirements.
+The only requirement is to have the `Blueprint` VS Code extension installed.
+Then, you just need to right click in the explorer and select `New File from Template`, and choose the template you want to use.

+### Available Templates

+- **`Component`**: Creates a new React functional component separated in 3 files (component, type, and index).
+- **`Page`**: Creates a new Next.js page component.
+- **`Layout`**: Creates a new layout component.

 ## Getting Started